aftix/hblog/katex/post/bacon.md

 To get to why these polynomials are special, we have to talk about the inner product.
-We can define a inner products between two functions from a set of functions in relation to a weighting function !LATEX inline w(x)!LATEX! on an interval !LATEX inline [a,b]!LATEX! with !LATEX
+We can define a inner products between two functions from a set of functions in relation to a weighting function !LATEX~ w(x)!LATEX! on an interval !LATEX~ [a,b]!LATEX! with !LATEX
     {\langle f, g\rangle}_w = \int_a^b f(x) g(x) w(x) \,\mathrm{d} x .
 !LATEX!
-!LATEX inline a!LATEX! can be !LATEX inline -\infty!LATEX!, !LATEX inline b!LATEX! can be !LATEX inline \infty!LATEX!, but the inner product between all functions in your set must be finite.
+!LATEX~ a!LATEX! can be !LATEX~ -\infty!LATEX!, !LATEX~ b!LATEX! can be !LATEX~ \infty!LATEX!, but the inner product between all functions in your set must be finite.
 Two functions are _orthogonal_ if their inner product is zero.
 This concept is a generalization of the dot product.
 The dot product is